Measures such as screening, labelling, and restricting access are used to prevent the entry of potential projectiles into the MRI environment

 Screening

-- MRI facilities employ strict policies to ensure screening procedures are implemented for the detection of potential projectiles prior to their entry into the MRI environment.
+- Facilities employ strict policies to ensure screening procedures are implemented for the detection of potential projectiles prior to their entry into the MRI environment.

-- All individuals entering the MRI environment are screened before each procedure (regardless of whether they have been screened in the past), according to their MRI personnel level
+- All individuals entering the MRI environment are screened before each procedure (regardless of whether they have been screened in the past).

-- All equipment is verified for MRI safety before being allowed into the MRI environment by a Level 2 MRI Technologist*
+- All equipment is verified for MRI safety before being allowed into the MRI environment by a Level 2 trained MRI Personnel.

-- Additional attention must be given to objects made from conducting materials, as these may pose hazards under certain conditions1
+- Additional attention must be given to objects made from conducting materials, as these may pose hazards under certain conditions.1,2

 Preparatory measures

-- MRI-safe hospital gowns are used (those made of cotton, without pockets and without metal snaps)
+- MRI-safe hospital gowns are made of cotton and do not contain pockets or metal snaps.

 - Non-ambulatory patients may only enter the MRI environment in an MRI-safe wheelchair or gurney which has been inspected specifically for1: